jkomoros/boardgame/TUTORIAL.md

 Note that move progression groups match greedily as much as they can.
 In some cases when you have two groups that abut, where the same type of AllowMultipleInProgression moves are next to each other within different groups, the first one consumes all of them in a row, meaning the second group will never match.
 In this case you can use moves.NoOp to form a barrier.

-### Configs
+### Variants

-Games can often take different configurations.
+Games can often have different variations.
 For example, a deck-based card game might be playable with an expansion pack of cards mixed in.

-These are represented in the engine by the notion of a `GameConfig` which is just a `map[string]string`.
-When your game is created, a bundle of Config will be passed to `NewGame`, along with how many players are in the game.
-That config is simply passed to your `GameDelegate`'s `BeginSetUp` method, and that's it.
+These are represented in the engine by the notion of a `Variant` which is just a `map[string]string`.
+When your game is created, a bundle of Variant will be passed to `NewGame`, along with how many players are in the game.
+That variant is simply passed to your `GameDelegate`'s `BeginSetUp` method, and that's it.
 It's your game's responsibility to take that information to set properties differently so the game can be configured that way.

-There are a few other extension points for `Config`.
-One is `GameDelegate.Configs() map[string][]string`.
+There are a few other extension points for `Variant`.
+One is `GameDelegate.Variants() map[string][]string`.
 This is a purely optional method that just enumerates different keys your game understands and valid values for them, like in `memory`:

 ```
 const (
-	configKeyNumCards = "numcards"
+	variantKeyNumCards = "numcards"
-	configKeyCardSet  = "cardset"
+	variantKeyCardSet  = "cardset"
 )

 const (